VulNyx/book/index.md

 Hello, **Hacker**!
 Welcome to the **NYX Blog**!
 This **Cybersecurity** blog has been created by the **[Vulnyx](https://vulnyx.com)** team.
-Here you will find a well-organized and visually appealing collection of methodologies for **Penetration Testing** and **Red Team Operations**.
+Here you will find a well-organized and visually appealing collection of **Penetration Testing** and **Red Team Operations** methodologies that you can use in real-world or controlled environments.
 Our goal is to provide you with a well-structured guide, to improve your skills and face new challenges in **Offensive Security**.